 The miracle of it all is that none of us was hurt, outside of a few bruised shins and egos that is.
 Each of us slid out the bike in the same direction, stepping off as it slunk to the pavement.
 By the time ten of us had slid out the line of destruction had reached back to the head of the curve, so the remainder in our group could see the need to slow down before turning.
 As the first of us sat in wonderment, the last of us began to chuckle, a merriment that was unappreciated at first, but quickly joined by all.

 Like the personnel injuries, damage to the mopeds was generally minor.
 We were able to get them all running again and headed on our way to the study site, each with a story to write back home.
 Only later did we realize that most of the bikes had sustained just enough damage to require replacement from the rental agency.
 Somehow our group of sixteen went through over fifty mopeds as this malfunction or that perfectly understandable damage (e.g., during our racing events) led to replacement after replacement.
 I eventually got a moped of my own, which I replaced at least twice during the final weeks.
 It’s a safe bet that the rental agency required a larger deposit for future students attending the semester in Bermuda.

 I don’t actually recall what research project we had set out to accomplish that day.
 But I will always remember the Bailey’s Bay slide.

-David J. Kent is the author of Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) (both Fall River Press).
-He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book on Abraham Lincoln is due out summer 2017.
+David J. Kent is the author of Lincoln: The Man Who Saved America, in Barnes and Noble stores now.
+His previous books include Tesla: The Wizard of Electricity and Edison: The Inventor of the Modern World and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.